akuaserwaad/HairMaster_mvp/README.md

 - Akua Serwaa Dankwah

-  Backend Developer and Stylist Consultant
+  Stylist Consultant and Frontend Developer

   ((https://www.linkedin.com/in/akua-serwaa-dankwah-aa8912a7/))